Petaluma High School

 Athletics:

-If you plan to participate in a sport, be sure to complete all the information on our Athletics website.
-If you have questions, contact Kevin Jackson (athletic director), kjackson@petk12.org.
+If you plan to participate in a fall sport, be sure to complete all the information on our Athletics website.
+If you have questions, contact the athletic secretary, Scott Williams, swilliams@petk12.org

-- As always, going above and beyond your A-G requirements will increase your chances of acceptance into CSU and UC schools.
+As always, going above and beyond your A-G requirements will increase your chances of acceptance to CSU and UC schools.

-- For CSU schools, the qualifying minimum GPA is 2.5 in A-G coursework.
-For UC schools, the minimum GPA is 3.0 in A-G coursework.
+For CSU schools, the new qualifying minimum GPA is 2.5 in A-G coursework.

 -